blackstork-io/fabric/docs/tutorial.md

 provider, it's necessary to add [`blackstork/openai`]({{< ref "plugins/openai" >}}) plugin as a dependency and install it locally.

-To start, update the `hello.fabric` file with the global configuration block:
+First, update the `hello.fabric` file with the global configuration block:

 ```hcl
 fabric {